Dance comes in many different styles and formats and can be enjoyed as a sport, physical activity or performing art.Continue reading

-- A dance competition traditionally involves the comparison of multiple different performances, with scores awarded to each act by a panel of judges.
-The act with the highest score at the end of the competition is declared the winner.
+- A dance competition traditionally involves multiple competitors, normally in groups, being awarded scores by a panel of judges.
+The groups are placed, with the highest score at the end of the competition declared the winner.

 National Governing Body